 Hence, in this article, we will learn ‘What is AR and its various applications and benefits in manufacturing’.
 Although we must first understand the concept of Augmented Reality.

-Understanding the Applications and Role of AR in Manufacturing Industry
+Understanding the Application and Role of AR in Manufacturing Industry

 In 1994, Paul Milgram and Fumio Kishino introduced the concept of reality-virtuality that became the building block of virtual and augmented reality.
 They further state that any environment which incorporates a blend of real and virtual objects is a part of Mixed Reality (MR).
 Hence, an MR environment where the content is virtual and the real world is augmented is termed Augmented Reality.